Mekala02/cuny_control_project/README.md

 - To execute the Pure Pursuit and Stanley controllers, you'll need to implement them first.
 Once implemented, use the following commands.
 Ensure that you've launched the gazebo_launch.py script beforehand.
 The gazebo.launch.py script should be running simultaneously with the Pure Pursuit or Stanley controller.
 Also, remember to source the environment with ```source install/setup.bash``` before running the controllers.
+If you're using Docker, ensure that the same container is used to run both the gazebo_launch.py script and the Pure Pursuit or Stanley controller.
 - Pure Pursuit
 ```bash
 ros2 run controller pure_pursuit